May 4th, 2022 Read Time: 6 minutes

 While predicting the future of IT is complex, businesses should strive to keep up with emerging trends.
 Being aware of new technologies offers a competitive advantage, while staying vigilant about the latest cyber threats helps to ensure critical assets and data remain protected.

 There are several key trends shaping the future of IT.
-Perhaps the most significant is that it will become increasingly challenging to hire and retain entire IT teams in-house as competition for talent intensifies.
+Perhaps the most significant is that it will become increasingly challenging to hire and retain entire IT teams in-house as competition for talent intensifies and economic uncertainty impacts budgets.
 Keep reading to learn more about the impact of this development, as well as other trends driving the future of IT for businesses.

 Whether it is leveraging new technologies to improve productivity, partnering with managed IT providers to gain access to specialized skill sets, or simply investing in effective cybersecurity measures, small businesses that are proactive about embracing future IT trends will be best positioned for success.

-To better picture the future IT landscape, let’s look at some of the current defining trends in 2022:
+To better picture the future IT landscape, let’s look at the 7 defining trends in 2023:

 As noted above, the future of IT will be marked by heightened competition for talented workers.
 According to one study, the demand for skilled IT workers will outpace supply by more than 85 million people by 2030.
 If the gap remains unfilled, this shortage could lead to over $8.5 trillion in unrealized revenue.